Counties 2 Durham & Northumberland

-Counties 2 Durham & Northumberland, formerly known as Durham/Northumberland 2, is an English rugby union league at the eighth tier of the domestic competition for teams from North East England.
+North East Counties 2 (North)/(South) formerly known as Counties 2 Durham & Northumberland, and before that Durham/Northumberland 2, is an English rugby union league at the eighth tier of the domestic competition for teams from North East England.
 The champions and runner-up are promoted to Counties 1 Durham & Northumberland and the bottom two clubs are relegated to Counties 3 Durham & Northumberland.
 Each season two teams from Durham/Northumberland 2 are picked to take part in the RFU Senior Vase (a national competition for clubs at level 8) - one affiliated with the Durham County RFU, the other with the Northumberland RFU.
 Ponteland won their fourth title in 2020 with Sunderland also promoted.

+Participating clubs 2026-27

+Ahead of the new season the league was rebranded North East Counties 2 and split into North and South divisions with reserve teams entered into the competition for the first time.

+Departing were champions Barnard Castle and runners-up Houghton, promoted to North East Counties 1 while Blyth (12th) were relegated to North East Counties 3 (North).